brontosaurusrex/brontosaurusrex.github.io/vim.md

 [https://brigade.engineering/sharpen-your-vim-with-snippets-767b693886db](https://brigade.engineering/sharpen-your-vim-with-snippets-767b693886db)

+## not a snippet

+Just insert head part of say previous file that will now act as a template

+    :r !head previous_file

 ## to shell and back again

     ctrl+z, fg < will push vim to bg, fg in shell will bring it back